TranHuuNhatHuy/UdacityDataEngAzure/II.CloudDataWarehouses/README.md

 1. Locate the Azure Synapse workspace.
 2. Use the ingest wizard to create a one-time pipeline that ingests the data from PostgreSQL into Azure Blob Storage.
 3. Verify that all four tables are represented as delimited text files in Blob Storage, ready for loading into the data warehouse.

+For the Date dimension table, as we do not have original raw data, I decided to create one using Excel and pretty simple Excel functions.
+The schema follows Date dimension schema above, and the raw data file (CSV) is stored at `aux_Files/publicdate.csv`.

 ![Extract PostgreSQL data into Blob Storage](./assets/Task4.ExtractDataPostgreSQL.png)